Skip to main content

 Default Background Tokens

-The following set of tokens represent the default combinations that should cover most use cases in our design system.
+The following set of tokens represent the default options that should cover most use cases in our design system.
 No values are strictly enforced here, however, we recommend using these as a starting point for your products.

 Pick Intent Token: